 Absent FERC regulation, vertically integrated utilities that own transmission facilities can discriminate, in the bulk transmission of power, in a variety of ways of which the following three are illustrative.
-(A) The utilities can reserve their facilities for transmissions for their own sales, denying transmission access to competitive suppliers and forcing them to make arrangements that are harder to plan and more expensive; such discrimination can more than offset any ability the competitor may have to produce or acquire power more cheaply.
-(B) The utilities can use their control of transmission facilities to compete with advantage for customers that demand highly reliable sources of power; one of the important aspects of electric transmission is the rules for the “curtailment” of power transmissions when the system is overloaded; if a traditional utility is permitted to prefer its own sales under conditions where curtailment is required, it can promise more reliable (“firmer”) service to such customers than any competing generator or marketer of power can promise.
+(A) The utilities can reserve their facilities for transmission for their own sales, denying transmission access to competitive suppliers and forcing them to make arrangements that are harder to plan and more expensive; such discrimination can more than offset any ability the competitor may have to produce or acquire power more cheaply.
+(B) The utilities can use their control of transmission facilities to compete with advantage for customers that demand highly reliable sources of power; one of the important aspects of electric transmission is the rules for the “curtailment” of power transmission when the system is overloaded; if a traditional utility is permitted to prefer its own sales under conditions where curtailment is required, it can promise more reliable (“firmer”) service to such customers than any competing generator or marketer of power can promise.
 Cf. Northern States Power Co. v.
 FERC, 176 F.3d 1090 (8th Cir.
 1999), cert. denied, 528 U.S. 1182 (2000).
 (C) Since quantities of electric power are not physically distinct, a vertically integrated utility can discriminate in favor of its own marketing arm or affiliate, by taking transmission ostensibly for its own retail sales but then marketing the power, while serving its captive retail customers with higher cost “spot” power.
 See p. , infra.
-All of these forms of discrimination have state vs. state impacts: users of electricity in different states will naturally pay more or less for power depending on their proximity to cheap power sources, such as hydropower; but the differences can be affected dramatically if the transmission owners between the source and the distribution point are free to favor their own transmissions, so that users in other states must rely on more circuitous routes.
+All of these forms of discrimination have state vs. state impacts: users of electricity in different states will naturally pay more or less for power depending on their proximity to cheap power sources, such as hydropower; but the differences can be affected dramatically if the transmission owners between the source and the distribution point are free to favor their own salestransmission, so that users in other states must rely on more circuitous routes.

 FERC’s (Partial) Remedy.
-FERC found “more than sufficient reason to believe that transmission monopolists . . . will continue to engage in unduly discriminatory practices, unless we fashion a remedy to eliminate their ability and incentive to do so.”
+FERC found “more than sufficient reason to believe that transmission monopolists . . . will continue to engage in unduly discriminatory practices, unless we fashion a remedy to eliminate their ability and incentive too[stet].”
 Pet.
 App.
 216a-217a.
 FERC also acknowledged that under the FPA “it is our duty to eradicate unduly discriminatory practices.”
 Pet.
 App.
 214a.
 The partial remedy FERC fashioned was “functional unbundling.”
 FERC therefore required every public utility to adopt an OATT and to purchase transmission “for all its new wholesale sales and purchases of energy under the same tariff of general applicability as do others.”
 Pet.
 App.
 178a.
-The “terms” covered by the tariff include both price other conditions of usage, such as rules of priority when system conditions require curtailment of transmission. cites FERC also required each utility to “state separate rates for wholesale generation, transmission, and ancillary services.”
+The “terms” covered by the tariff include both price and other conditions of usage, such as rules of priority when system conditions require curtailment of transmission. cites FERC also required each utility to “state separate rates for wholesale generation, transmission, and ancillary services.”
 Pet.
 App.
-178a (emphasis added)./ FERC applied the same requirements to transmissions for the utility’s unbundled retail sales, i.e., sales by the utility to end users in which transmission and power charges are stated separately, either on the utility’s own initiative or at the behest of a state regulatory commission.
+178a (emphasis added)./ FERC applied the same requirements to transmission for the utility’s unbundled retail sales, i.e., sales by the utility to end users in which transmission and power charges are stated separately, either on the utility’s own initiative or at the behest of a state regulatory commission.
 Pet.
 App.
 306a.
 In sum, when the utility is selling at wholesale, or at retail on an unbundled basis, it must take transmission for itself on the same terms and conditions it offers to others and must reflect the cost of transmission in its bill to the customer.